b-lukaszuk/BS_wJ_eng/contents/molar_mass.md

 ## Problem {#sec:molar_mass_problem}

-I remember that back in a day when I was in high-school we used to solve a lot of activities involving calculations.
+I remember that back in the day when I was in high-school we used to have a lot of chemistry classes filled with problem solving.
 The essential part of them was to calculate a molar mass of different molecules.

 So here is a task for you.
-Write a solver that will calculate a molar mass of different chemical formulas like:
+Write a solver that will calculate a molar mass of a chemical formula.
+Specifically, may use it on the following input:

 - $CH_{4}$ (methane, natural gas, fossil fuel),
 - $H_{2}O$ (water),